Model

 tuple

-For example, users can build models for the following problem:
+For example, consider the following binary optimization problem:

-In the general case, users only need to implement _getModel
+Users only need to implement the _getModel method:

 import random